uhctf/uhctf2023/challenges/gated_bacon/solution/README.md

 Luckily for us, the redirector is not configured enough.
 The filter it uses is too simple.
 We can discover what it checks for by looking for similarities between various HTTP requests to the server, in Wireshark.
 Filtering for only HTTP traffic sent to the server IP can be done with `ip.dst == 35.206.151.103 && http`. ![](./assets/2023-04-16-21-00-59.png)

 Notice how the path of the page, in the "Info" column, always starts with `/c2assets/` (we tried to give a hint here by making it "**c2**assets" instead of only "assets").
 This is what the redirector checks for.
 Combining this with the info of the description that we should look for the `flag.txt` file leads us to checking `http://35.206.151.103/c2assets/flag.txt`, which returns the flag!
+A real redirector would check multiple parameters, such as source IP, user agent, specific HTTP headers, etc.